Jean-cyberlab/Threat-Hunt-Ransomware/investigation/03-investigation-walkthrough.md

 ## 1. Where I Started — Working Backwards From Impact

-The investigation began at the point of impact.
+My investigation began at the point of impact.
 The file server `as-srv` had been encrypted with the `.akira` extension appended to every file, and ransom notes named `akira_readme.txt` had been dropped across multiple directories inside `C:\Shares`.
-This told me immediately who was responsible — the Akira ransomware group — and gave me a clear timestamp anchor to work backwards from.
+This told me immediately who was responsible — the Akira ransomware group — and gave me a clear timestamp to work backwards from.

 The ransom note contained a TOR address for victim negotiations and a unique victim ID.
 When I attempted to verify the TOR address, I ran into a common problem — the font used in the note made several characters visually ambiguous, with lowercase `l` characters easily mistaken for the number `1`.
 I cross-referenced the address against [ransomware.live](https://www.ransomware.live), a public threat intelligence resource that tracks ransomware group infrastructure, to confirm the correct address.
 Three positions in the address had been misread — `akira[l]2`, `ayp3[l]6`, and `ko[ll]pj` were all lowercase L, not the number one.